BondIT-ApS/dnssec-validator/README.md

 ## 🏢 About BondIT ApS

-This project is maintained and developed by [BondIT ApS](https://bondit.dk), a Scandinavian IT Consultancy Company, which loves to build software one brick at a time and create fantastic secure web applications and infrastructure tools.
+This project is maintained and developed by [BondIT ApS](https://bondit.dk), a Scandinavian IT consultancy specializing in secure web applications and infrastructure solutions.
+Just like our fellow Danish company LEGO, we believe in building things one brick at a time – except our bricks are lines of code, and instead of stepping on them barefoot at 3 AM, you'll actually enjoy using what we build! 🧱💻

 ---